 In the scenario_config.json

-values like the center coordinate will automatically be set using data from the SUMO related files.While this is technically sufficient to start working on your scenario, like importing routes to it, there are a couple of other things you can do to achieve better results.
+values like the center coordinate will automatically be set using data from the SUMO related files.While this is technically sufficient to start working on your scenario, such as importing routes to it, there are a couple of other things you can do to achieve better results.

 By default, Osmosis will be used to create a new OSM-file with the suffix _cleaned